thermalogic/SimVCCE/playground/README.md

 # Playground for Playing Games with Your New Ideas

-## Game1 Performance analysis of VCR cycle under variable conditions
+## 1. Performance Analysis of VCR cycle under Variable Conditions

 * [ivcrvar.json](./jsonmodel/ivcrvar.json)